apache/infrastructure-website/content/pages/jira-guidelines.md

 ## Jira

-[Jira](https://issues.apache.org/jira){:target="_blank"} is a proprietary issue tracking product developed by Atlassian that allows bug tracking and agile project management.
+<a href="https://issues.apache.org/jira" target="_blank">Jira</a> is a proprietary issue tracking product developed by Atlassian that allows bug tracking and agile project management.
 Atlassian provides Jira services to Apache projects.
 The tool's name is a short form of the name of the Japanese movie monster, Godzilla, and was an early developer nickname for the application.

 Anyone is free to review existing Jira tickets, or "issues".
 You must register and log in if you want to create, comment or vote on, or watch issues.
 Only developers can edit, prioritize, schedule and resolve issues.